The Affordable Care Act

-In Washington, everyone who needs to get health insurance can use the Washington Healthplanfinder — our state’s version of an “exchange” or “marketplace.”
-On October 1, 2013, it will be open for Washingtonians to shop for and enroll in quality, affordable health care plans.
+In Washington, everyone who needs to get health insurance can use the Washington Healthplanfinder — our state’s “exchange” or “marketplace.”
+During open enrollment, Washingtonians use it to shop for and enroll in quality, affordable health care plans.

 Medicaid Expansion and Apple Health

-- you are a U.S. citizen or a documented immigrant living in Washington who has been in the U.S. for at least five years,
+You are a U.S. citizen or a documented immigrant living in Washington who has been in the U.S. for at least five years,ou are a U.S. citizen or a documented immigrant living in Washington who has been in the U.S. for at least five years,

-- you’re not incarcerated,
+You’re not incarcerated,

-- and your annual income is at or below 138 percent of the federal poverty level.
+And your annual income is at or below 138 percent of the federal poverty level.

-When you apply, you will need to know your monthly household income.
+You can apply for Apple Health at any time — there is no open enrollment period.
+You will need to know your monthly household income.
 You don’t need any other financial information.
 You will also need the Social Security number and date of birth for each household member.
 If you are not a U.S. citizen, you’ll need your immigration information.